 Pairs that don’t get worn much, such as those shoes saved for special occasions can be passed down or shared.
 However, shoes that have been worn a lot should not be shared.
-There are two reasons to this, the first one being, the shoe would have formed to a childâ€™ foot, and would not provide support to another child and also diseases such as fungus or athleteâ€™s foot can be carried in all shoes, therefore it is not a wise decision to share shoes.
+There are two reasons for this, the first one being, the shoe would have formed to a childâ€™ foot, and would not provide support to another child and also diseases such as fungus or athleteâ€™s foot can be carried in all shoes, therefore it is not a wise decision to share shoes.

-What age do babies start wearing hard bottom shoes?
+At what age do babies start wearing hard bottom shoes?

-This a tricky question, in my opinion, once they become an expert, then you can make the switch to hard bottom shoes until then itâ€™s better to use a normal baby shoe.
+This is a tricky question, in my opinion, once they become an expert, then you can make the switch to hard bottom shoes until then itâ€™s better to use a normal baby shoe.

 How can I keep my babyâ€™s feet healthy?